-The roof of a rails to trails tunnel started to collapse.
+The roof of rails to trails tunnel started to collapse.
 In the worst area, a 150 cubic yard cavity opened up at the tunnel crown.
-Previous rock bolting slowed, but did not stop the collapse.
+Previous rock bolting slowed but did not stop the collapse.
 Due to the unsafe conditions, the tunnel was closed.
-Trail users had to use a 1.5 mile bypass to go around the tunnel.
+Trail users had to use a 1.5-mile bypass to go around the tunnel.

 It’s believed that the original tunnel was unlined, with bare rock surfaces.
 Over time, various lining materials were placed, starting with timbers.
-Some time after the timber lining was placed, concrete lining was installed.
+Sometime after the timber lining was placed, the concrete lining was installed.
 The concrete lining was up to 2′ thick in places.
-A contributing factor to the deterioration of the concrete liner was water accumulating in the timber lining, freezing and expanding behind the concrete lining.
+A contributing factor to the deterioration of the concrete liner was water accumulating in the timber lining, freezing, and expanding behind the concrete lining.

 The daylighting of an adjacent live railroad tunnel also posed challenges for the safety of the pedestrian tunnel.
 The haul road for disposal of the daylighting spoils passed over the top of the pedestrian tunnel.
 Approximately 1.5 million cubic yards of spoil were hauled over the roof of the pedestrian tunnel.

-The biggest limit on this tunnel back grouting job was access.
-The tunnel was located 2 miles from the nearest paved road, down a single lane bike path.
-Once at the site, a 20 ton weight limit bridge stood between the staging area and tunnel.
+The biggest limit on this tunnel back grouting job was accessed.
+The tunnel was located 2 miles from the nearest paved road, down a single-lane bike path.
+Once at the site, a 20-ton weight limit bridge stood between the staging area and tunnel.
 This effectively ruled out using low slump grout as the grouting material.
-Altneratively, low slump grout would have to be pumped 300 feet over the weight limited bridge to the portal and then another 850 feet through the tunnel.
+Alternatively, low slump grout would have to be pumped 300 feet over the weight-limited bridge to the portal and then another 850 feet through the tunnel.
 This is an exceptionally long distance to pump very low slump grout safely.
 Low slump grout is the typical grout recommended by the SSP liner manufacturer, Armtec.
 Minimizing cost was also important; the customer was a non-profit trail maintenance organization.

 While contemplating using polyurethane grouting to seal the joints in the SSP liner to facilitate cellular concrete grouting, we thought “why not grout the whole thing with polyurethane.”
 For this project, polyurethane grouting offered a number of key benefits: